County Clerk Frequently Asked Questions

 What if I lose my original Deed or Mortgage?

-If you misplace or lose the original copy that has been returned to you after recording, a copy may be made of
+If you misplace or lose the original copy that has been returned to you after recording, you can access it and print it from the county website.

-the one we have in our Record Room.
-We will attach a certification that it is a true copy of the original, and
+If you need a certified copy, we will attach a certification that it is a true copy of the original, and

 you keep that with your personal papers in place of the original.
 A nominal fee is charged for a certified copy.